MangoTheCat/R_Precourse_Instructions/README.md

 # R_Precourse_Instructions
-Instructions fo installation of R and RStudio
+Instructions for installation of R, RStudio and R packages

 ## Installation instructions